 |Binomial name:||Agkistrodon piscivorus|

-The Water Moccasin Snake is the sole poisonous water snake of the continent of North America.
-A water Moccasin snake bite is hazardous; it has a unique triangular shape block like head and is also a chunky figure.
-These snakes bite human beings only occasionally, but attack only if they are frightened.
+The Water Moccasin Snake is the sole poisonous water snake on the continent of North America.
+A water Moccasin snake bite is hazardous; it has a unique triangular shape block-like head and is also a chunky figure.
+These snakes bite human beings only occasionally but attack only if they are frightened.
 Their natural habitat is the South eastern parts of the United States, and they are partially marine reptiles, they enjoy basking on dry land as well as swimming.

-Water moccasins are also called the Cottonmouth Snake, which is biologically is known as Agkistrodonpiscivorus.
-These snakes got its name cottonmouth from the pale look of the mouth of the snake, that is a defense mechanism that it exhibits.
-The additional colloquial names for agkistrodon piscivorus are the Snap Jaw, Stub-Tail Snake, Water Mamba, Water Pilot, Black Moccasin, Gaper, Mangrove Rattler, Swamp Lion and the Trap Jaw.
+Water moccasins are also called the Cottonmouth Snake, which is biologically known as Agkistrodonpiscivorus.
+This snake got its name cottonmouth from the pale look of the mouth of snake, which is a defense mechanism that it exhibits.
+The additional colloquial names for Agkistrodon piscivorus are the Snap Jaw, Stub-Tail Snake, Water Mamba, Water Pilot, Black Moccasin, Gaper, Mangrove Rattler, Swamp Lion, and Trap Jaw.

 The water moccasin Snake is of comparatively bigger size; their length extends from 2 – 4 feet (61 to 12 cm).
 The necks of most of these snakes are not conspicuous, but as for the water snakes, they have thin necks making their big triangular shaped heads prominent.
 Their jaws are big, because of their gland, which stores venom, their pupils are similar to the cat’s eyes, these water snake’s nostrils have dark colored stripes and their snout is pale in color.
 These features assist in recognizing them.